|

 Encouraged by the pope, Catholic Spain, led by

-Philip II, launched their fleet of 130
+Philip II, launched her fleet of 130

-ships, the Invincible Armada, in an attempt to defeat
+Invincible Armada, in an attempt to defeat

 Protestant England.